Pashtun culture: Tattoos

 Amongst the Ghilji tribes of Pashtuns, an ancient tradition exists, the Sheen Khaal, which is regarded as a sign of beauty for women.
-Sheen Khaal, being a tribal custom, are geometric blue markings which are marked on the chin, cheeks, mid-brow, and forehead of young Pashtun women.
+Sheen Khaal, a tribal custom, are geometric blue facial tattoos on the chin, cheeks, mid-brow, and forehead of Pashtun women.
 It was once quite common amongst the Ghilji Pashtun women.
 However, nowadays it is often seen on elder ladies or nomads normally referred to as Kochi.
 This practice is slowly being abandoned due to the influence of Islam which forbids tattoos and this is also because most of the nomadic Ghilji tribes have slowly have become more settled.
 Despite this many elderly ladies still have it as well as a few younger ones in Southern Afghanistan.
-As a substitute many women now use Sheen Khaal temporarily with henna, on special occasions (e.g., weddings).
+As a substitute, many women now apply Sheen Khaal temporarily with henna on special occasions (e.g., weddings).
 Different sub-tribes of the Ghilji tribe have different patterns.

-This same Sheen Khaal culture or facial tattoos on women is also coincidentally found thousand of miles away, in many Middle Eastern cultures, like the Kurds and Berbers/Amazigh of North Africa.
+Role of Women

+The role of women in Pashtun culture has evolved throughout history.
+One of the earliest accounts documenting this in English thoroughly comes from the author Theodore Leighton Pennell.
+According to Theodore, they occupied a unique social position governed by established custom and partly by the jealously and harshness of men.
+Pashtun women were privately influential within the family, he says, and hardworking and frequently moving.

+For example one aspect of Pashtun culture he recorded was an etiquette governing the use use of women's names.
+Married women typically avoided naming themselves, and identified through their eldest son.
+For example: